-Shoppes at Belmont, a project of Manbel Devco, will create a vibrant mixed-use community that enhances Lancaster County.
-The project team will work collaboratively with the community to incorporate retail and residential uses, preservation of historic elements, traffic improvement and multi-modal accessibility, and provide for farmland preservation.
-The Shoppes are on track to open in early 2018.
+Shoppes at Belmont, a project of Manbel Devco, is a vibrant mixed-use community that enhances Lancaster County.
+The project team worked collaboratively with the community to incorporate retail and residential uses, preservation of historic elements, traffic improvement and multi-modal accessibility, and provide for farmland preservation.

 Community Collaboration and A Proven Track Record

-Shoppes at Belmont will become part of an already vibrant commercial corridor in Lancaster County and will add new uses to this community, including preservation of existing open space and historical attributes, trails for biking and walking, as well as traffic improvements to help with traffic volume and flow.
-The diverse assets of the development will offer exciting new choices to residents, visitors, businesses and farmers in Lancaster County.
-We are committed to working collaboratively with our community.
+Shoppes at Belmont has become part of an already vibrant commercial corridor in Lancaster County and added new uses to the community, including preservation of existing open space and historical attributes, trails for biking and walking, as well as traffic improvements to help with traffic volume and flow.
+The diverse assets of the development offer exciting new choices to residents, visitors, businesses and farmers in Lancaster County.

-Shoppes at Belmont will also include preservation and interpretive information for the property’s historic cemetery (circa 1700’s), quarry and lime kilns.
+Shoppes at Belmont preserved and provided interpretive information for the property’s historic cemetery (circa 1700’s), quarry and lime kilns.
 The historic lime kilns provided lime used for whitewash, mortar and fertilizer for Lancaster farms.
-In addition to interpretive features at these sites, interpretive education will be provided where possible to discuss the heritage of the David M. Mayer farmstead and the various elements of the property.
+In addition to interpretive features at these sites, interpretive education has been installed to discuss the heritage of the David M. Mayer farmstead and the various elements of the propert

 The Frey family understands and respects the role farming plays in our area.
-Through the Manheim Township Transferrable Development Rights (TDR) program, we will be preserving farmland in Lancaster County through the purchase of 77 TDRs, which equates to approximately 40 acres of preserved farmland.
+Through the Manheim Township Transferrable Development Rights (TDR) program, we have preserved farmland in Lancaster County through the purchase of 77 TDRs, which equates to approximately 40 acres of preserved farmland.

 Smart Growth and Multi-Modal Accessibility

-Shoppes at Belmont is smart growth-focused as it is located in an existing commercial corridor and incorporates multi-modal accessibility for bicyclists and pedestrians.
+Shoppes at Belmont is smart growth-focused and incorporates multi-modal accessibility for bicyclists and pedestrians.
 It provides trails for walking and cycling around the development for both residents and other community members, and importantly provides connections to the existing Manheim Township bike pathways.
 These trails weave through the secured open space at Belmont, providing accessibility to many of the preserved historic elements of the site.
-Additionally there will be new sidewalks along Fruitville Pike.
+New sidewalks have also been built along Fruitville Pike.

-As local community members and bike-enthusiasts, we care deeply about the level and flow of traffic through our area.
-We are committed to making necessary traffic improvements around Shoppes at Belmont.
-The project will include extensive roadway improvements such as the addition of sidewalks along Fruitville Pike and an existing bicycle corridor.
-The improvements proposed for this project will help alleviate current traffic and avoid additional congestion, while contributing to the area’s vision for Complete Streets, which focuses on multi-modal accessibility including walkability and biking.
+As local community members, we care deeply about the level and flow of traffic through our area.
+This project included extensive roadway improvements and the addition of sidewalks and bicycle lanes along Fruitville Pike.
+The improvements helped to alleviate current traffic and avoid additional congestion.